 Firstly, we do need to recognize technology is going to be inseparable in what we are doing in the innovation world, going forward.
 The blurring of our lives, of the breaking down of the different old industry demarcations, the blending of government, corporate and social engagements are all giving increasing voice to each of us as individuals, all happening due to this exponential set of connections.
 I sense from many this is‘epic’, exploding and life-changing, with all of us, simply learning to adapt and adjust, moving at speed to align ourselves.

-The choice of apps, platforms, the number of connected devices is teaching us new ways of communicating, learning, interacting and extracting different value and needs out of the technology available which is all constantly evolving.
+The choice of apps, platforms, the number of connected devices is teaching us new ways of communicating, learning, interacting, and extracting different values and needs out of the technology available which is all constantly evolving.

 How does a large business keep pace with this exponential connection?